Moncada-J/La-Catarina-Boutique/README.md

 # 🛍 La Catarina Boutique Shop

 ## Application Overview
-> eCommerce Web Application for the store La Catarina Boutique to sell merchandise and easily track incoming orders and/or shipments through an admin portal - while customers have the ability to shop and check out through the store, track recently purchased or in route orders.
+> eCommerce Web Application for the store La Catarina Boutique to sell merchandise and easily track incoming orders and/or shipments through an admin portal - while customers have the ability to shop and check out through the store, track recently purchased or processed/shipped orders.

 ## Technologies Used
   **Frontend**: React.js, Redux, Styled Components, Material UI Node.js